Configure Invasive Pest Management

 Update feature templates

 Feature templates can simplify data collection by preconfiguring default attribute values.
-The Invasive Pest Management solution includes several trap feature templates that have already been configured for common pests.
+The Invasive Pest Management solution includes several trap feature templates that have been configured for common pests.
 Trap feature templates are stored in the Active Traps feature layer and managed in Field Maps Designer.

 To update and add new feature templates, complete the following steps: